+The senior medical student elective in Physical Medicine and Rehabilitation is four weeks in duration.
 Students will learn the roles from a variety of health care professionals, including but not limited to physiatrists, physical therapists, occupational therapists, speech language pathologists, rehabilitation nurses and case workers.
 Students will learn to evaluate and manage patients who have been disabled due to impairments.
-The schedule for this elective will include both inpatient and outpatient rotation sites; the sites may or may not include: inpatient brain injury and stroke, general rehabilitation, outpatient pain management, outpatient orthopedic and spine rehabilitation, inpatient intensive care patients.
+The schedule for this elective will include both inpatient and outpatient rotation sites; the sites may or may not include: inpatient brain injury and stroke, general rehabilitation, outpatient pain management, outpatient orthopaedic and spine rehabilitation, inpatient intensive care patients.
+Rotation sites may include: CRM, Shepherd Center, WW, CHOA-SR, Grady, TEC, EUOSH.